Effective date: 8 October 2020

 8.1 Marketing communication.
 From time to time, you may receive from us commercial communication, such as newsletters, brochures, promotions and advertisements, through COMMON TIME or by email.
 You can opt-out from receiving marketing messages at any time free of charge by clicking on the “unsubscribe” link contained in any of the messages sent to you or contacting us directly.

 8.2 Informational notices.
-From time to time, we may send you informational notices, such as service-related, technical or administrative emails, information about the Sessions, COMMON TIME, your privacy and security, and other important matters.
+From time to time, we may send you informational notices, such as service-related, technical or administrative emails, information about the Lessons, COMMON TIME, your privacy and security, and other important matters.
 Please note that we will send such notices on an “if-needed” basis and they do not fall within the scope of direct marketing communication that requires your prior consent.

 9.1 We take appropriate security measures, such as encryption, SSL protocol, strong passwords, and limited access to data by our staff, to protect the information we store on COMMON TIME against unauthorized access.